lsst/dp0-1_lsst_io/data-access-analysis-tools/index-nb-intro.rst

 You can have multiple notebooks and terminals open in your viewer at a time.
 This is very handy, but you can also arrange both notebooks and terminals next to or on top of each other by dragging the notebook or terminal around by the top bar.
 Arranging the windows can be convenient when working in both a terminal and notebook at the same time, or when using another notebook as a reference.

+Note that JupyterLab autosaves your notebooks at a default rate of 2 minutes.

 .. _NB-Intro-Other_Docs: